How to Pay for Nursing Home Placements discussed by Bristol Care Homes

 Finding the best residential care or nursing home for you or your loved one will ensure they are happy, settled and contented and means they won’t need to move again which causes stress, upset and upheaval for them and you.

 Personal recommendations are often the best way to find the best residential care or nursing home placement for you or your loved one.
 You will often get honest recommendations from local online chats and Facebook pages and these are good as long as you use the other tools available and take into consideration the facts as well.
 You can also search for residential care and nursing homes using CareHomeAdvisor.
-Care Home Advisor is an independent website which enables you to search for residential care and nursing homes in your area to find out how they are rated by the Care Quality Commission, NHS Choices, Your Care Rating, Food Standards Agency and the Health and Safety Executive.
+Care Home Advisor is an independent website that enables you to search for residential care and nursing homes in your area to find out how they are rated by the Care Quality Commission, NHS Choices, Your Care Rating, Food Standards Agency and the Health and Safety Executive.
 It helps you to clearly understand who the best care providers are in your area so you can make an informed decision when you start your search.

-Placement into a residential care or nursing home can sometimes be as a result of an emergency with decisions needing to be made quickly, so having access to all the acts, in one place using an independent resource can give you essential and informed advice and this is what CareHomeAdvisor offers.
+Placement into residential care or nursing home can sometimes be as a result of an emergency with decisions needing to be made quickly, so having access to all the acts, in one place using an independent resource can give you essential and informed advice and this is what CareHomeAdvisor offers.

 What is the Care Quality Commission?

-The Care Quality Commission is an important organisation which ensures that our health and social care services in the UK are safe, effective and compassionate and that they provide high-quality care to their patients.
+The Care Quality Commission is an important organisation that ensures that our health and social care services in the UK are safe, effective and compassionate and that they provide high-quality care to their patients.
 In summary, the Quality Care Commission (CQC) is the independent regulator of health and social care in England.

 Their purpose is to make sure health and social care services provide people with safe, effective, compassionate and high-quality care by monitoring, inspecting and regulating health and social care services, encouraging care services to improve.
 They publish what they find which includes ratings to help people choose their care service supplier.